How do you create (E-commerce) events in Google Tag Manager?

 - Shopware: Google Analytics 4 for shopware 6

-- Custom: Create your own GA4 datalayer
+- Custom: create your own GA4 datalayer

-Creating E-commerce events in Google Tag Manager
+Creating e-commerce events in Google Tag Manager

 Once you've determined which events you want to measure, it's time to create the e-commerce events in Google Tag Manager.